matt-goldeck/RestfulBuster/README.md

 - time_start: The earliest point an article could have been published to return in the search results.
 If no value is specified, pulls article from earliest point.
 - time_end: The latest point an article could have been published to return in the search results.
 If no value is specified, pulls articles up until latest point.
 - item_limit: The maximum number of articles to return in the search.
 If no value specified, defaults to 500.
+- offset: The offset at which to pull articles from.
+An offset of 5 will pull articles [6,item_limit].

 **Example:**